Trump Organization faces criminal tax fraud trial over perks

 Weisselberg, who has pleaded guilty to taking $1.7 million in off-the-books compensation, pinned blame on himself and other top Trump Organization executives, including senior vice president and controller Jeffrey McConney.

-But he disagreed with the notion that the company was harmed, saying the perks actually saved the company money because it avoiding having to give raises.
+But he disagreed with the notion that the company was harmed, saying the perks actually saved the company money because it avoided having to give raises.

-Prosecutors have said they expect to call 15 witnesses, including Weisselberg and McConney, who was granted limited immunity to testify last year before a grand jury.
+Prosecutors have said they expect to call 15 witnesses, including Weisselberg and McConney, who were granted limited immunity to testify last year before a grand jury.

 Judge Juan Manuel Merchan expects the trial to take at least four weeks, though a defense lawyer estimated last week that the prosecution case alone could go on for two months.
-Court will meet for a full day on Mondays, Tuesdays and Thursday and for a half-day on Friday.
+Court will meet for a full day on Mondays, Tuesdays, and Thursdays and for a half-day on Fridays.
 The trial is off on Wednesday so the judge can attend to other matters.